-Kate Burke and Luke Plumb share a love for 1970s Irish folk revival music, having obsessively absorbed the music of the era – in particular Planxty’s revolutionary treatments of traditional songs.
-Kate & Luke now bring their formidable instrumental skills, strong vocals and creative minds to making groove-based, complex interpretations of traditional song in performance and available on their self-titled debut album.
+Luke Plumb has a love for 1970s Irish folk revival music, having obsessively absorbed the music of the era – in particular Planxty’s revolutionary treatments of traditional songs.
+Luke brings his formidable instrumental skills to the festival, both as a performer and leading workshops.
+Featuring Pete D in performance.

 Fiona delighted audiences at the Gala dinner in 2019 and helps us begin our live streaming concert series for 2020!
 Scots Trad Music Awards 2019 Scots Singer of the Year nominee.
 Patron of Robert Burns Club of Melbourne.
 Fiona’s vocal renditions and story telling are exquisite.